Akkiraj1234/brain_dump/python-dump/package_manager.md

 **requirements.txt** is a file that lists all the Python libraries your project depends on, along with their versions.

 ### Why Use requirements.txt?
-1. **For Collaboration**: EEnsures everyone uses the same library versions, avoiding compatibility issues.
+1. **For Collaboration**: Ensures everyone uses the same library versions, avoiding compatibility issues.

 2. **For Deployment**: Makes it easier to set up the project on a server or another computer.